Syrion89/syrion89.github.io/_posts/2018/2018-01-08-master-ipcam.md

 Obviously every request was in HTTP (LOL).

-The web application had not so much functionality but after some researches on google we found [this](http://www.themadhermit.net/wp-content/uploads/2013/03/FI9821W-CGI-Commands.pdf) manual with a lot of gci command like the one we found in our ipcam.
+The web application had not so much functionality but after some researches on google we found [this](http://www.themadhermit.net/wp-content/uploads/2013/03/FI9821W-CGI-Commands.pdf) manual with a lot of cgi command like the one we found in our ipcam.

 ## From Webserver to Root Shell